Our Ethos and Values

 At North View Academy, all our pupils have identified and varied special educational needs.
 Past experiences and 'failures' often leave them anxious, unwilling and reluctant to learn.
-We want our children to understand and be in control of their emotions and behaviours, thereby allowing them to be inquisitive, spark a desire and willingness to learn.
+We want our children to understand and be in control of their emotions and behaviours, thereby allowing them to be inquisitive and spark a desire and willingness to learn.

-We use a number of different approaches dependant on the age, ability, aptitude and needs of the individual pupil, to explore and deliver the curriculum areas to ensure we enable our children to develop the skills they need to be confident and successful learners.
+We use a number of different approaches dependant on the age, ability, aptitude and needs of the individual pupil, to explore and deliver the curriculum, to ensure we enable our children to develop the skills they need to be confident and successful learners.
 Using differentiation, extension and support, all our pupils access the curriculum.
-Through experiences provided we aim for our learners to: take control of their behaviour; reinforce their learning; progress academically; encourage their curiosity; develop social skills; build confidence in themselves and in their abilities; improve their communication skills; grow independence and experience success through their endeavours.
+Through experiences provided we aim for our learners to: take control of their behaviour; reinforce their learning; progress academically; foster their curiosity; develop social skills; build confidence in themselves and in their abilities; improve their communication skills; grow independence; build resilience and experience success through their endeavours.